mortezakowkabi/jcb-persian-documentation/040-Adding-Helper-Structures-to-any-JCB-component.md

 1. Add a **Help Document Admin View** to any component.
 2. Configure and target help entries to specific views.
-3. Link help data to your component’s database.
+3. Link help data to your component's database.
 4. Use **Dump** mode to preserve data for compilation.
 5. Understand how JCB auto-detects and integrates help structures.